Iron requirements and iron deficiency in adolescents

 Iron deficiency in adolescents is a complex disorder.
 The diagnosis often is controversial, and the effects on both physical endurance and cognitive performance in adolescents remain to be fully understood.
 These issues will be addressed here.
 Iron deficiency in infants and young children and in adults is discussed in separate topic reviews.
-(See "Iron deficiency in infants and young children: Screening, prevention, clinical manifestations, and diagnosis" and "Treatment of the adult with iron deficiency anemia".)
+(See "Iron deficiency in infants and young children: Screening, prevention, clinical manifestations, and diagnosis" and "Treatment of iron deficiency anemia in adults".)

 The Third National Health and Nutrition Examination Survey (NHANES III) found a 9 percent incidence of iron deficiency and a 2 percent incidence of iron deficiency anemia among American females between the ages 12 and 15 years; the respective values were 11 and 3 percent in girls between the ages of 16 and 19 years .
 Less than 1 percent of adolescent males had iron deficiency.
 Studies in other countries have found higher rates of iron deficiency in male and female adolescents [3,4].
 Some of the variation in incidence noted among different studies is related to the controversy regarding the appropriate laboratory cutoffs to make the diagnosis.
 (See 'Diagnosis' below.)